fizker/minifier/readme.md

 There are two ways to install it:

-1. `npm install minifier`
+1. `npm install [-g] minifier`
 2. Cloning directly from [github](https://github.com/fizker/minifier).

-None of them links to binaries automatically, so that is currently a manual operation.
-This will be solved in the near future, though.
+Installing through `npm` will create a binary (`minify`) in the usual locations.
+Cloning and installing from `github` will not, but the `index.js` file can be executed either directly or via `node index.js`; this is the file that the binary links to anyway.

 How to run from a command-line